ErolGelbul/vimrc/erolsvimcs.md

 - gUU : Force all letters in a line to uppercase
 - guw : Force all letters in a word to lowercase
 - guu : Force all letters in a line to lowercase
+- :%s/oldword/newword/g : Change all instances of the word in the file.
+- :10,30s/oldword/newword

 ### Registers